-WashU Continuing & Professional Studies (CAPS) is expanding educational boundaries in the St. Louis region through three innovative community programs: English Language Programs (ELP), Osher Lifelong Learning Institute (OLLI) and the Prison Education Project (PEP).
-These programs democratize access to education and foster continuous learning, offering pathways for personal and professional growth to incarcerated individuals, enriching opportunities for retirees, and support for the region’s international population.
+WashU Continuing & Professional Studies (CAPS) is expanding educational boundaries in the St. Louis region through three innovative community programs: English Language Programs (ELP), the Master of Arts in Teaching and Learning (MATL) and the Prison Education Project (PEP).
+These programs democratize access to education and foster continuous learning, supporting the region’s international population, bringing new teachers into St. Louis area schools, and offering pathways for personal and professional growth to incarcerated individuals.

 English Language Programs